PereViader/ManualDi/README.md

 # Resolving

-Notice that resolution can only be done on aparent types, not concrete types.
-Concrete types are there so the continer can provide a type safe fluent API.
+Notice that resolution can only be done on apparent types, not concrete types.
+Concrete types are there so the container can provide a type safe fluent API.

 If you use the source generated methods, you will usually not interact with the Resolution methods.